CS450-ECE461/fall2018-group2/README.md

 Requirements will be gathered from clients through an interview process, and all requirements will be recorded in GitHub as issues.
 Each requirement will be tagged as either `frontend`, `backend`, or `integration` (for when frontend and backend features are integrated together).
 Each issue will also be tied to our kanban board to track that feature's progress and will be assigned to a specific person.

+### Implementation and Testing

+Our project implements a test-driven developement approach.
+For every feature that we implement, we will first right the appropriate test for that feature and then implement the feature.
+Testing before implementing ensures the test oracle is defined from the requirements and not the assumptions in the implementation.

 ### Workflow

 ##### Issue Tracking